sayantanauddy/hierarchical_bipedal_controller/README.md

 ![Correction of deviation](WalkingPatterns_paper.png)
 *The hierarchical controller can minimize the lateral deviation, even in the presence of systematic and non-systematic errors.
 The robot with the red colored path uses only the CPG network.
 For the blue-paths the hierarchical controller was used.
 The highlighted case (4th from left) shows the best performing hyperparameter setup.*

+## Paper

+The paper presented at ICDL-Epirob 2019 can be viewed [here (official)](https://ieeexplore.ieee.org/document/8850683) or [here (arxiv)](https://arxiv.org/abs/1909.00732).

 ## Thesis

 My MSc thesis can be viewed or downloaded from [here](http://edoc.sub.uni-hamburg.de/informatik/volltexte/2018/237/).

 ## Note

-* The particular version of the NICO robot's VREP model and the associated python API have not been open sourced yet.
-Hence they have been removed from this repository as well.
-They will be added when the robot model and API are released.
-The folders motor_configs, nicomotion and vrep_scenes are empty for the time being.
+* The NICO robot's VREP model and the associated Python API can be found at [this link](https://www.inf.uni-hamburg.de/en/inst/ab/wtm/research/neurobotics/nico.html) under resources.
+The folders motor_configs, nicomotion and vrep_scenes are empty in this repository but the relevant files should be obtained from the links mentioned above.

 ## Architecture